Generic Name: dolutegravir + lamivudine

 Dovato (dolutegravir + lamivudine) is single-tablet regimen for HIV.
 It contains two different types of antiretoviral drugs: one integrase inhibitor and one nucleoside reverse transcriptase inhibitor (NRTI).
 The combination pill contains two currently approved HIV medications: dolutegravir (sold separately as Tivicay) + lamivudine (sold separately as Epivir).
-It was approved by U.S. Food and Drug Administration in April 2019, with an expanded indication as a switch option in August 2020.
+It was approved by U.S. Food and Drug Administration for frst-time treatment in April 2019, with an expanded indication as a switch option in August 2020.

 Approval of Dovato was based on findings from the Phase III GEMINI-1 and GEMINI-2 trials.
 Together, the trials included 1,433 first-timers to HIV treatment.
 They were randomized to receive either the components of Dovato or a three-drug regimen of dolutegravir plus tenofovir disoproxil fumarate/emtricitabine (the drugs in Truvada).
 The two regimens suppressed HIV at a comparably high rate after 48 weeks.

 One tablet once a day.
 Each tablet contains 50mg dolutegravir + 300mg lamivudine.

 Dosing Info: This is a complete one-pill, once-daily drug regimen.
 It can be taken with or without food.

 The most common side effects of Dovato are headache, diarrhea, nausea, insomnia and fatigue.